oushujun/EDTA/README.md

 ## Testing
 You should test the EDTA pipeline with a 1-Mb toy genome, which takes about five mins.
 If your test finishs without any errors (warnings are OK), then EDTA should be correctly installed.
-If the test is OK but you encounter any errors with your data, you should check your own data for any formating/naming mistakes.
+If the test is OK but you encounter errors with your data, you should check your own data for any formating/naming mistakes.

 ```
 cd ./EDTA/test